tewhey-lab/MPRAmodel/README.md

 # MPRA count analysis pipeline

-tag_analysis_package.R:
+MPRAmodel.R:
       A series of functions to assist in analysis of MPRA count tables

 There are 3 files that this pipeline needs for input. <br>
    * Counts Table: Table of counts with header.
-Should be either the output of the [ReplicateCount](https://github.com/tewhey-lab/tag_analysis_WDL) pipeline, or in the same format. <br>
+Should be either the output of the [MPRAcount](https://github.com/tewhey-lab/tag_analysis_WDL) pipeline, or in the same format. <br>
    * Attributes Table: Attributes for each oligo including oligo name, SNP, chromosome, position, reference allele, alt allele, Allele (ref/alt), window, strand, project, haplotype.
 For Oligos named in the form chr:pos:ref:alt:allele:window(:haplotype) the scripts [here](https://github.com/tewhey-lab/tag_analysis_WDL/blob/master/scripts/make_infile.py) and [here](https://github.com/tewhey-lab/tag_analysis_WDL/blob/master/scripts/make_attributes_oligo.pl) can be used to generate the attributes table. <br>
    * Condition Table: 2 columns w/no header column 1 is replicates as found in the count table, column 2 indicates cell type.
-This can be done in the program of your choice.
+This can be done in the program of your choice. or taken from the output of [MPRAcount](https://github.com/tewhey-lab/tag_analysis_WDL).

 Description of Functions:
    * `addHaplo` - Make sure haplotype column is in the attribute data, and check/resolve samples from multiple projects